Our free to use website requires cookies, as almost all websites do.

 This recipe combines elements from the world's most respected writers of vintage recipes – the base formula comes from Craddock's 1930 The Savoy Cocktail

-Fino sherry and Peychaud's Bitters brilliantly sets this riff on a classic Daiquiri apart.
+Fino sherry and Creole bitters brilliantly set this riff on a classic Daiquiri apart.
 Beautifully balanced and delicately flavoured.
-If you apply
+If you apply the charcoal

 If you are rightly concerned about chucking expensive absinthe down the drain then consider straining into a shot glass and serve on the side.
 The seven